SIGVIEW supports various command-line parameters enabling you to use some of SIGVIEW

 To be able to reference single windows from your workspace, as "window1" in above example,

-you have to assign those a name before saving your SWS file.
-It is done by using "Edit/Change
+you have to assign those a new window name before saving your SWS file.
+It is done by using

-Window title" menu option.
-Instead of default window name, assign window a name which
+"Edit/Change Window title" menu option.
+Instead ofa default window name, assign window a

-describes well its usage and can be used in command line calls, for example "daq_window",
+name which describes well its usage and can be used in command line calls, for example

 For detailed information about command-line invocation, please see Reference and Examples